alcy/perf-cal-2020/pcal20.md

 It's not Tomcat.
 It's not the JVM.
 And, it's not the Java application code.
+To be quite honest, I'm not 100% certain myself although, I do have a pretty solid hypothesis.
-If you do identify it, you should also be able to explain how it works, operationally.
+If you can identify it, I would be interested to hear but, you should also bring supporting performance measurements.

-It's mysteries such as these and others, that help to make the cloud simple.
+Anyway, it's mysteries such as these that help to make the cloud simple. ;)

 ## References